pinjoa/Gen-AI-Capstone-2025Q1/README.md

 Gen AI Intensive Course Capstone 2025Q1

+## The project

+## Braga, a city with 2000 years of history

-- **NOTE**: Almost all the content in this project was created using generative AI resources available from Google.
+**\*NOTE**: Almost all the content in this project was created using generative AI resources available from Google.
 The overall project results from my curation of all the content produced using the source documentation provided and identified at the bottom of this page.\*

-## Braga, a city with 2000 years of history
+**Braga is a city with a rich history, tracing its origins back to the Roman period as _Bracara Augusta_^1**.
+The "Braga's Roman Guidebook" highlights its foundation under Emperor Augustus, marking it as an important ancient _civitas_.
+Evidence of this Roman past is still visible in the city today through archaeological remains and identified urban planning elements.

+Later, Braga also became significant for its **Baroque heritage**, as indicated by the "A baroque itinerary of braga".
+This itinerary suggests that the city experienced a period of substantial architectural development during the Baroque era, leaving a lasting impact on its urban landscape.
+Therefore, Braga can be introduced as a city that showcases a fascinating blend of its ancient Roman roots and its prominent Baroque architectural legacy, both of which contribute to its historical and cultural identity.

 Braga is a city with a rich and layered history, evident in the various sites of interest highlighted in the provided sources.
 These sources offer glimpses into different periods of the city's development, from its Roman origins to its prominent Baroque architecture.